callumc34/Audialytix/README.md

 Audialytix uses [Docker](https://www.docker.com/) to containerise the application.
 To build and run the application, follow these steps:

 1. Install [Docker](https://www.docker.com/)
-2. Clone the repository `git clone https://github.com/callumc34/audialytix`
+2. Clone the repository `git clone https://github.com/callumc34/audialytix` and cd into the directory
-3. Configure the environment variables in the .env file
+3. Create the appropriate .env file in each directory
     - Optionally, use the pre configured .env.compose file for development
         - `find . -type f -name ".env.compose" -exec sh -c 'cp "$1" "$(dirname "$1")/.env"' _ {} \;`
 4. Build the docker images `docker-compose build`
-5. Run the docker images `docker-compose up`
+5. Run the docker images `docker-compose up` and wait for the containers to start
-6. The website will be visible at `http://localhost` or `http://127.0.0.1`
+6. Once the health checks are done, the website will be visible at `http://localhost` or `http://127.0.0.1`

 ## Contributing